hashicorp/terraform-provider-awscc/docs/data-sources/rds_db_cluster.md

 For Aurora MySQL, valid capacity values are 1, 2, 4, 8, 16, 32, 64, 128, and 256.
 For Aurora PostgreSQL, valid capacity values are 2, 4, 8, 16, 32, 64, 192, and 384.
 The minimum capacity must be less than or equal to the maximum capacity.
+- `seconds_before_timeout` (Number) The amount of time, in seconds, that Aurora Serverless v1 tries to find a scaling point to perform seamless scaling before enforcing the timeout action.
+The default is 300.
 - `seconds_until_auto_pause` (Number) The time, in seconds, before an Aurora DB cluster in serverless mode is paused.
 - `timeout_action` (String) The action to take when the timeout is reached, either ForceApplyCapacityChange or RollbackCapacityChange.
 ForceApplyCapacityChange sets the capacity to the specified value as soon as possible.